Benefits for a low income or when you cannot work

 Child Tax Credit (CTC)

-• CTC is for people who have children and is paid on top of child benefit
+- CTC is for children you're responsible for and is paid on top of child benefit

 Council Tax Reduction